- 1/2 cup(s) uncooked long grain brown rice, short-grain (not instant)

 Preheat oven to 300ºF.

-In a medium saucepan, combine 1 1/2 cups of water, rice and vinegar; set pan over high heat and bring to a boil.
-Reduce heat to low, cover and simmer until liquid is absorbed and rice sticks together, about 30 to 35 minutes total; remove from heat and let cool.
+Combine 1½ cups water, rice, and vinegar in medium saucepan; set over high heat and bring to boil.
+Reduce heat to low, and simmer, covered, until liquid is absorbed and rice sticks together, about 30 minutes; remove from heat and let cool.

-Arrange 1/4 each of crab, avocado and cucumber down center of each sheet.
-Starting from one end and pressing down gently, roll up seaweed into a tight roll.
+Arrange seaweed on flat surface or bamboo sushi mat.
+With damp hands, press about ¼ cup rice over seaweed in even layer, leaving ½-inch border around edges.
+Arrange one-quarter of crab, avocado, and cucumber down center of each sheet.
+Starting from one end and pressing down gently, roll up seaweed into tight roll.

-Using a wet, sharp knife, slice each roll crosswise into 4 pieces (discard the ends if they have no rice or filling).
-Serve with soy sauce on the side.
-Yields 4 pieces sushi (1 full roll) plus 2 teaspoons of soy sauce per serving.
+With damp knife, slice each roll crosswise into 4 or 5 pieces (slice off and discard ends if they have no rice or filling).
+Serve rolls with soy sauce on the side.